ProteinDesignLab/protein-design-tutorials/remodel/de_novo_design/de_novo_design.md

 8 V L PIKAA A
 ...
 ```
-At this stage, we set the Ramachandran space to "L" so that the protein relaxes smoothly.
+At this stage, we set the third column of the blueprint to "L" so that the protein relaxes smoothly.
 You should use these flags:
 ```
 -s [your structure].pdb
 -remodel:blueprint [your blueprint].bp